builders-of-stuff/blog/src/content/blog/ramen-profitability-reflections.md

 The bulk of my attention went into learning and trying out new tech.
 I fully expected failure for my first few apps and that’s what I got.
 In return I got to experiment with and incorporate new tools into my stack that interested in me, tools that I had long yearned for and deemed optimal for shipping in the long run, tools like Kubernetes, GraphQL, Svelte, and design systems (Polaris).

 Unfortunately, the enthusiasm for new tech lasts only so long.
-I built 2 Shopify apps (related to product-page customizations) with this mindset, and after being live for months I only got a couple paying customers.
+I built 2 Shopify apps (related to product-page customizations) with this mindset and after being live for months I only got a couple paying customers.
 I think one of them even forgot they had installed and were paying for my app because I didn’t see them use it at all.
 It didn’t even cover the cost of the databases so I shut both apps down.

 It made me question whether I actually wanted to build a business or if I just wanted to play with new tech.
 I wanted both.